 We do find evidence that VISTA group students carried less debt than students in the control group.
 As shown in Table 7, financial aid packages for program students were \$1,062 and \$861 more than the packages for control group students in the two program years, reflecting both the VISTA award and reduced borrowing.
-VISTA group students borrowed about \$300 less than control group students in each program year.20 Once the two-year eligibility period ended, the size and composition of the financial aid packages received by the VISTA students and the control group students were very similar.
+VISTA group students borrowed about \$300 less than control group students in each program year.
+Once the two-year eligibility period ended, the size and composition of the financial aid packages received by the VISTA students and the control group students were very similar.

 Where the survey does indicate significant differences is in responses to questions about academic advising.
 Program group students were more likely than control group students to report that advising about their majors and careers and developing academic plans were somewhat or very important when meeting with their advisers, and they reported more (although shorter) advising sessions and greater satisfaction with the advising services.
-In particular, program group students were 13 percentage points more likely than control group students to agree or strongly agree that "My adviser helped me take on more responsibility for my academic career" (70 versus 57 percent), 14 percentage points more likely than control group students to express satisfaction with the amount of time spent meeting with an adviser (83 verses 69 percent), and 20 percentage points more likely than control group students to agree or strongly agree that "Interactions (meetings, phone calls, e-mails, etc.) with my adviser were helpful" (79 versus 58 percent).
+In particular, program group students were 13 percentage points more likely than control group students to agree or strongly agree that "My adviser helped me take on more responsibility for my academic career" (70 versus 57 percent), 14 percentage points more likely than control group students to express satisfaction with the amount of time spent meeting with an adviser (83 verses 69 percent), and 20 percentage points more likely than control group students (meetings, phone calls, e-mails, etc.) with my adviser were helpful" (79 versus 58 percent).

 In interpreting the survey results, it is important to consider potential biases.
 One source of bias may be introduced by sample selection.
 As mentioned earlier, the overall response rate to the online survey was 65 percent.
 The response rate was higher for the VISTA group, at 68 percent, compared with the control group, at 63 percent.
 We would expect that more engaged students would be more likely to respond.
 The bias, however, would work against finding differences between the groups, since the control group respondents are likely to be even more engaged than program group respondents, who are more familiar with, and therefore more likely, to respond to requests concerning the program.
-This is consistent with the higher level of engagement in extracurricular activities reported by control group respondents.21 two-year program.
-According to these students, VISTA advisers provided both academic and emotional support, support that would not have otherwise been available to them on campus.
+This is consistent with the higher level of engagement in extracurricular activities reported by control group respondents.

 Students in the program group who participated in the focus groups reported that the advising was the most valuable component of VISTA.
-Nearly all of these students expressed appreciation for the opportunity to develop sustained relationships with their advisers that continued throughout the
+Nearly all of these students expressed appreciation for the opportunity to develop sustained relationships with their advisers that continued throughout the two-year program.
+According to these students, VISTA advisers provided both academic and emotional support, support that would not have otherwise been available to them on campus.